 Our capacity for delight has a singular purpose: to enable us to enjoy a single Person — Jesus Christ.
 This is what we’re made for.
 (Re 4:11) As we discover Him, we’re willing to give up anything and everything for Him.
 (Php 3:8)

 There’s a vast difference as well between cherishing Christ for what He’s done for us, and adoring Him for Who He actually is and what He’s like.
 A stranger’s generosity might bring forth passionate gratitude, but this is immensely different than finding unfathomable delight in another’s very nature.
-The former is merely self-interest in disguise, the latter a true cherishing of the person.
-How might we distinguish between the two, if not in how we respond to Him in our affliction?
+The former is merely self-interest in disguise, the latter a true cherishing of another soul.
+How might we distinguish between the two, if not in how we respond to God in our affliction?
 Are we after Him, or merely His gifts?

 The documented life of Christ, His Words and ways as offered us in the Gospel narratives, provides a sweeping, panoramic view of His character, and we do well to ponder every detail.
-But even this can be misleading, incomplete.
-We may still misrepresent His heart if we aren’t deeply familiar with the context of His actions, and in the end receive another Jesus, a false one.
+Yet a cursory, hit-and-miss sampling of His ways, dismissing parts we don’t understand or dislike, is misleading, incomplete, corrupting the word.
+We may easily misrepresent His heart if we aren’t deeply familiar with the context of His actions, and in the end receive another Jesus, a false one.

-To know Him as He is, to find Him precious, we must rightly perceive this revelation of the nature of God; to see the fullness of Christ, we must turn to Mosaic Law, considering all His commandments, and observe that Christ loved this Law with His whole heart (Ps 119:97), delighting in the wondrous revelation of His Father’s Way (Ps 119:18) with unspeakable intensity.
+To know Him as He is, to find Himprecious, we must perceive this revelation of the nature of God in its rightful context; to see the fullness of Christ, we must turn to Mosaic Law, considering all His commandments, and observe that Christ loved this Law with His whole heart (Ps 119:97), delighting in the wondrous revelation of His Father (Ps 119:18) with unspeakable intensity.
 (Ps 119:20) We must interpret His behavior through this lens, or we will miss Him.
+(Mt 5:17-19)

-It is impossible, ultimately, to decouple love for Christ with what He loved.
-If He is precious to us, we’ll be rejoicing in His heart, beholding His beauty, cherishing His words (Jn 14:23), and seeking His face.
+It is impossible, ultimately, to decouple love for Christ with what He values.
+If He’s precious to us, we’ll be rejoicing in His heart, beholding His beauty, obeying His commands (Jn 14:21), cherishing His words (Jn 14:23), and seeking His face.